 With the summer heat on the Paris street, I have been lapping up the Tarte au Citron.
-Carol and I have been doing our due diligence to provide you, dear reader, with an exhaustive exploration of the Tarte au Citron of Paris.
-A sacrifice we are willing to take.
+I have been doing my due diligence to provide you, dear reader, with an exhaustive exploration of the Tarte au Citron of Paris.
+A sacrifice I am willing to take.

-First, we went slummin’ with les tartes from the grocery store.
+First, I went slummin’ with les tartes from the grocery store.

 Franprix store brand:

 It ain’t pretty on the outside.

 But you bite into it and you realize it’s worth it’s 2,39 price tag.